LSanten/LSanten.github.io/_mms-md/COLLECTION-GRAPHICS-UI.md

 ---
 # A collection of my graphics

-I only started creating intentional graphics in 2022.
-It is my new passion to communicate this way.
-Let me share with you what visuals I create *when...*
+I only started creating intentional graphics in 2022 after realizing that I need visuals to become the trans-disciplinary communicator I seek to be.
+It is my new passion to be a visual critical thinker.
+I have a long list of "to-come" creations and hope to dedicate much more time to this.

+Let me share: visuals I create *when...*